spiros/caliber-multimorbidity-shiny/index.md

 #### Phenotyping algorithms

-Human-friendly versions of disease EHR phenoypes can be browsed on the <a href="https://phenotypes.healthdatagateway.org/">HDR UK Phenotypes Library</a>.
+Human-friendly versions of disease EHR phenotypes can be browsed on the <a href="https://phenotypes.healthdatagateway.org/">HDR UK Phenotypes Library</a>.

 Machine readable versions of the EHR phenotyping algorithms are available in our <a href="https://github.com/spiros/chronological-map-phenotypes">repository</a>.